Population Of South Island Of New Zealand

 • Supporting rural communities can involve providing funding for infrastructure upgrades, promoting tourism and small business development, and improving access to education and healthcare.

 3. Promote Diversity and Inclusion: The South Island is becoming increasingly diverse, with migrants from around the world choosing to make their home there.
-It is important to promote diversity and inclusion to ensure that all residents feel welcome and valued.
+It is important to promote diversity and inclusion to check that all residents feel welcome and valued.

 • Promoting diversity and inclusion can involve supporting multicultural events and organizations, providing language classes and cultural competency training, and addressing discrimination and prejudice.